Residents, Businesses File Lawsuit Against Railroad Over 416 Fire

-A night shift photo of firefighters working to contain the 416 Fire. (credit: Kyle Miller / Wyoming Interagency Hotshots)

 DURANGO, Colo.
-(CBS4) – A civil case filed Monday in District Court alleges the Durango & Silverton Narrow Gauge Railroad started the 416 Fire, that burned 54,129 acres.
+(CBS4) – A civil case filed Monday in District Court alleges the Durango & Silverton Narrow Gauge Railroad started the 416 Fire, which burned 54,129 acres.

 The fire was sparked on June 1 north of Durango.
 The Durango Herald reports the lawsuit alleges the fire started by burning material emitted from a coal engine that travels from Durango to Silverton.